-An integral part of the course offerings at College of the Desert available to the residents of the Coachella Valley are those classes offered in the Learning Laboratory.
-Located at the extreme north end of the campus, the Learning Laboratory makes it possible for adult students to complete courses on both the elementary and secondary schools levels.
-Registration is always open for both day and night classes at any time of the year.
-There are no fees for registration or books.
+An integral part of the course offerings at College of the Desert available to the residents of the Coachella Valley are the basic skills courses offered by Developmental Education.
+Located on the Library Mezzanine (LM4) in the center of the campus, Developmental Education makes it possible for adult students to complete courses in several fundamental skill areas.
+Most classes and programs are open-entry, open-exit, thereby allowing students to register at any time during the school year.
+Classes are held day and evening and at both on campus and off campus locations.